LazerGerraldo/E-Paper-Love-Note/README.md

 | RST        |  White             |       11      |
 | BUSY       |  Purple            |       18      |

 *I actually had the ground wire connected to pin 03 GPIO02 rather than the ground during the whole testing process.

 ## Case

 This was one of the areas that I was more comfortable in at the beginning of this project.
 I used OnShape a free CAD software with tons of video tutorials online.
-You can see the project [case design files here](https://cad.onshape.com/documents/de2a48e93b168b76a3072b45/w/6d8c1324762ceb9f50b6db77/e/b73ae14c0cc5d6f088d5bd19).
+You can see the project [case design files here](https://cad.onshape.com/documents/de2a48e93b168b76a3072b45/w/6d8c1324762ceb9f50b6db77/e/b73ae14c0cc5d6f088d5bd19) and export any of the .stl files for 3D printing.

 Most of the design process involved measurements.
 Most of my time was spent using calipers and measuring things multiple times, however these schematics for the [raspberry pi zero](https://i.stack.imgur.com/LHeqV.png), and the [e-Paper display](https://www.waveshare.com/img/devkit/LCD/2.9inch-e-Paper-Module/2.9inch-e-Paper-Module-size.jpg) from the manufacture website were very helpful.
 The display was on a PCB with standoffs making the height measurements a bit difficult.

-Looking at using 3x "hex socket head countersunk screw m3 x 8mm" to attach the two parts of the case together two in each corner and one at the base of the heart.
-And threaded inserts.
+Next time I will do more sketching and designing before working on the CAD model.
+I used 3x hex socket head countersunk screw m3 x 8mm to attach the two parts of the case together two in each corner and one at the base of the heart.